Music

 - Photo and video evidence of the pupils practical learning.

-- Use of the assessment tools provided within the Charanga scheme.
+- Use of the assessment tools provided within the Talk 4 music scheme.